gaurishmehra/Gaurika/README.md

 * Support for multiple chat sessions.
 * Local storage of data.
 * UI for adding custom LLM providers and models.
+* Multi Turn COT (uses cosine similatiry to dynamically determine the number of turns to be used in the conversation)[Todo - add more information in the readme about the multi turn cot]

 ## Future Enhancements